 If you’re planning on spending your trip hopping from beach to beach on the island’s west coast, you should rethink your plans.
 Punalu’u Beach is a stunning black sand beach on the south side of the island.
 While the black sand gets a bit hot for sunbathing, this spot is one of the few places in the whole world where you can spot sea turtles basking on a beach.
 It’s possible to spot two different turtle species at Punalu’u Beach: Hawaiian green sea turtles, which are the ones you can find basking in the sun, and rare hawksbill turtles.

 Want to see more of the Big Island?
 Download Action Tour Guide’s self-guided tour.
 This easy-to-use tour downloads straight to your phone and uses GPS technology to guide you along your journey.
 You’ll hear about upcoming destinations and Hawaiian history as you drive, making it a great way to have a more indepth and memorable vacation.
 So why wait?
-Get ready to see some of the best beaches on the Big Island by downloading the self-guided tour from the App Store or Google Play.
+Get ready to see some of the best beaches on the Big Island by downloading the self-guided tour from our app.